 Introduction to a Permaculture Development Model

-The permaculture development model to regenerate land and ecosystems is quite a simple pattern on the environmental level but when the human complexities of the triple bottom line come in, the scenario unfurls with a greater intricacy.
+The permaculture development model to regenerate land and ecosystems is quite a simple pattern on the environmental level.
+However when the human complexities of the triple bottom line come in, the scenario unfurls with a greater intricacy.
 In other words the social and economic systems that reinforce things like swales and compost tea are the great frontier of permaculture in this moment.
-Regardless I will take a holistic and systematic look at development below using several graphics and text.
+Thus I will take a holistic and systematic look at development below using several graphics and text.
 An understanding of the big picture allows us to later delve into details which is why I commissioned the following graphic below that explains “Why Permaculture“.

 Permaculture Development Model: Environmental Context